Slingshot Wind-Up

 Example

-The beginner pitcher raises her arm straight back to shoulder height, then brings it forward in one smooth pass to release — no full circle, just the essential back-and-forward motion.
+The beginner pitcher raises her arm straight back to shoulder height, then brings it forward in one smooth pass to release.
+This means no full circle, just the essential back-and-forward motion.

 How it shows up on video

-Compare the arm path to a full windmill: a slingshot arm goes back once and comes forward once, without a complete 360-degree loop, making it visually distinguishable even at a glance.
+Compare the arm path to a full windmill.
+This means a slingshot arm goes back once and comes forward once, without a complete 360-degree loop.
+This makes it visually distinguishable even at a glance.

 Common mistakes